IHL approves Business Degree program at Mississippi State University on October 15.

 The AIDS virus is discovered.

-Wreckage from The Titanic is discovered in the Atlantic Ocean.
+Wreckage from the RMS Titanic is discovered in the Atlantic Ocean.

 Dennis R. Leyden becomes Dean of the College of Business & Industry.